brycewray/hugo-site/content/posts/2021/04/using-eleventys-official-image-plugin.md

 **Install the plugin package**.
 In your chosen OS's terminal interface, enter the command `npm i -D @11ty/eleventy-img`.
 This will install (`i`) the plugin package as a development dependency (`-D`).

 **Configure Eleventy to use Eleventy Image**.
-Now that the plugin package is installed, you'll tell Eleventy that it's there by going into the project's `.eleventy.js` configuration file---preferably at the top, **before** you get into the file's `module.exports` statement (about which we'll talk soon)---and adding the line:
+Now that the plugin package is installed, you'll tell Eleventy that it's there by going into the project's `.eleventy.js` configuration file --- preferably at the top, **before** you get into the file's `module.exports` statement (about which we'll talk soon) --- and adding the line:

 ```js
 const Image = require("@11ty/eleventy-img")